kyledpreston/LunarAudioPads/README.md

 # LunarAudioPads
-Kontakt ksp scripts for pads
+Kontakt ksp scripts for pad design
+{Simple interface with attack and release only}